-SunWater has advised that the requirement for mandatory price disclosure is being built into its proposed customer management system.
-This system will also automatically carry out the validation checks required for approval of a trade (see section 2.3), except for schemes such as the Dawson and Upper Condamine where the local scheme operator needs to be consulted about timing a trade so that it can 'piggy-back' on a bulk release.
+SunWater has advised that the requirement for mandatory price disclosure has been built into its new Orion customer information system.
+This system also automatically carries out the validation checks required for approval of a trade (see section 2.3), except for schemes such as Dawson Valley and Upper Condamine where the local scheme operator needs to be consulted about timing a trade so that it can 'piggy-back' on a bulk release.